How Much Does Landscaping Cost?

 Larger projects: 8-10%.

-Our price ranges do not include garden design fees.
+My landscape gardening price ranges on this page do not include garden design fees.

-Designers will provide you with detailed specifications for everything from planting layouts to materials.
+If you’ve never worked with a garden designer before; they will provide you with detailed specifications for everything from planting layouts to materials and drainage.

-Here is an image from a typical planting plan:
+Here is an image of a typical planting plan:

 Image from Simon Orchard Garden Designs